-Weathered and distressed looks are quite similar to reclaimed wood looks.
-Weathered looks often feature a more subtle wirebrushed look, while distressed looks go all the way with the appearance of knots, burns, scrapes, the works.
+Weathered and distressed looks are pretty similar to reclaimed wood looks.
+Weathered looks often feature a more subtle wirebrushed texture, while distressed looks go all the way with the appearance of knots, burns, scrapes, the works.

-Will the weathered & distressed wood-look laminate trend last in 2019 and beyond?
+Will the weathered and distressed wood-look laminate trend last in 2022 and beyond?

 I believe there will always be a market for this type of flooring.
 It’s not something that every homeowner will love, but I predict it will stay relevant for the next 20 years.

 |Related Content >> Laminate Flooring Pros and Cons|

 Hand scraping makes each plank appear handcrafted and one of a kind.
 In the past, laminate flooring trends have merely been embossed to look handscraped.
 Newer planks have a realistic touch to fully compete with solid hardwood floors in both looks and texture.